Nimpith: Location

 Nimpith is located at 22.1572°N 88.4398°E. It has an average elevation of 8 m.

 Raynagar, Kalikapur Barasat, Baharu, Uttarparanij, Alipur and Uttar Durgapur, all in the Jaynagar I CD block, are adjacent to Jaynagar Majilpur.
 Nimpith and Tulshighata, both in the Jaynagar II CD block, are very close to Jaynagar Majilpur.
 These nine locations (eight census towns and a municipal city) virtually form a cluster.

 Landmarks

 There are landmarks that tourists from all over India and from foreign places come to visit.
-Some of these include Ramakrishna Ashram, Sarada Ashram, Indira Hall, the Vivekananda Institute of Biotechnology, Krishi Vigyan Kendra etc.
+Some of these include Ramakrishna Ashram, Sarada Ashram, Indira Hall, the Vivekananda Institute of Biotechnology, and Krishi Vigyan Kendra.

 Demographics

 According to the 2011 Census of India, Nimpith had a total population of 8,014, of which 4,069 (51%) were males and 3,945 (49%) were females.
 There were 723 persons in the age range of 0 to 6 years.
-The total number of literate persons in Nimpith was 5,843 (80.14% of the population over 6 years).
+The total number of literate persons in Nimpith was 5,843 (80.14% of the population over six years).